rust-lang/rust/src/doc/trpl/installing-rust.md

 [insecurity]: http://curlpipesh.tumblr.com

-If we're on Windows, please download the appropriate [installer][install-page].
+If you're on Windows, please download the appropriate [installer][install-page].

-**NOTE:** By default, the Windows installer will not add Rust to the %PATH% system variable.
-If this is the only version of Rust we are installing and we want to be able to run it from the command line, click on "Advanced" on the install dialog and on the "Product Features" page ensure "Add to PATH" is installed on the local hard drive.
+> Note: By default, the Windows installer won't add Rust to the %PATH% system
+> variable.
+If this is the only version of Rust we are installing and we want to
+> be able to run it from the command line, click on "Advanced" on the install
+> dialog and on the "Product Features" page ensure "Add to PATH" is installed on
+> the local hard drive.

 [install-page]: https://www.rust-lang.org/install.html

 ## Uninstalling

-If we decide we don't want Rust anymore, we'll be a bit sad, but that's okay.
+If you decide you don't want Rust anymore, we'll be a bit sad, but that's okay.
 Not every programming language is great for everyone.
-Just run the uninstall
+We'll just run the uninstall script:
-script:

 ```bash
 $ sudo /usr/local/lib/rustlib/uninstall.sh
 ```

-If we used the Windows installer, just re-run the `.msi` and it will give us an uninstall option.
+If we used the Windows installer, we'll just re-run the `.msi` and it will give us an uninstall option.

 ## That disclaimer we promised

 Some people, and somewhat rightfully so, get very upset when we tell them to `curl | sh`.
-Basically, when we do this, we are trusting that the good people who maintain Rust aren't going to hack our computer and do bad things.
+Basically, when they do this, they are trusting that the good people who maintain Rust aren't going to hack their computer and do bad things.
 That's a good instinct!
-If we're one of those people, please check out the documentation on [building Rust from Source][from-source], or [the official binary downloads][install-page].
+If you're one of those people, please check out the documentation on [building Rust from Source][from-source], or [the official binary downloads][install-page].

 [from-source]: https://github.com/rust-lang/rust#building-from-source